Killington in USA Resort Guide

 Accomodation & Après Ski

-Usual dichotomy prevails with a well spread resort such as this - choose more expensive accomodation nearer the slopes or near the main facilities or save a bit and rely on the transport network For upmarket types the four star Inn of the Six Mountains is luxurious, self contained and offers ready access to the nightlife and is just one mile from the Snowshed base lodge, and has a shuttle bus from the door.
+Choose more expensive accomodation nearer the slopes or near the main facilities or save a bit and rely on the transport network For upmarket types the four star Inn of the Six Mountains is luxurious, self contained and offers ready access to the nightlife and is just one mile from the Snowshed base lodge, and has a shuttle bus from the door.
 Otherwise the 6 miles of Killington Road are lined with hotels, restaurants, condos, apartments, ski shops and nightclubs.
-Killington village offers a good cmpromise with a little bit of everything.
-The choice for eating out is enormous and will cover everything from free chicken wings to lure vicitors from the slopes at 3pm to full sit down fayre at the highly regarded Hemingway's, The Summit, Jason's, The Cortina, or the Vermont Inn.
+Killington village offers a good compromise with a little bit of everything.
+The choice for eating out is enormous and will cover everything from free chicken wings to lure skiers from the slopes at 3pm to full sit down fayre at the highly regarded Hemingway's, The Summit, Jason's, The Cortina, or the Vermont Inn.

 |RESORT HEIGHT||670||VERTICAL DESCENT||970||OPENS||Oct - June|